 Supplementary Figure 1: Schematic comparison of linking attacks (a) and detection of a genome in a mixture attacks (b).
 Each box in the figure represents a dataset in the form of a matrix.
 Multiple boxes next to each other correspond to concatenation of matrices.
 Linking attacks aim at linking genotype and phenotype datasets.
 The phenotype datasets contain both "predicting" phenotypes and other phenotypes, some of which can be sensitive.
 The attacker first predict genotypes for each of the predicting phenotype.
 The predicted genotypes are then compared with the genotypes in the genotype dataset.
 After the linking, all the datasets are concatenated where the identifiers can be matched to the sensitive phenotypes.
 Different colors indicate how the linking merges different information.
 The detection of a genome in a mixture attacks start with a genotype dataset.
 The attacker gets access to the statistics of a GWAS or genotyping dataset (for example, regression coefficients or allele frequencies).
 Then the attacker generates a statistic and tests it against that of a reference population.
-The testing result can be converted into the study membership indicator (attended/not attended) which shows whether the tested individual was in the study cohort or not.
+The testing result can be converted into the study membership indicator (attended/not attended) which shows whether or not the tested individual was in the study cohort,

 Supplementary Figure 2: Illustration of the expression and genotype datasets.
-Variant genotype dataset contains the genotypes for q eQTL variants for n_v individuals. jth entry for kth eQTL is denoted by $v{k,j}$.
+Variant genotype dataset contains the genotypes for q eQTL variants for $n_v$ individuals. jth entry for kth eQTL is denoted by $v{k,j}$ .
 Similarly, the expression dataset contains the expression levels for q genes.
-The kth expression level for jth individual is denoted by $e{k,j}$.
-The variant genotypes for kth variant is distributed over samples with distribution specified by the random variable V_k .
-Likewise, the expression levels for kth gene is distributed per random variable E_k .
+The kth expression level for jth individual is denoted by $e{k,j}$ .
+The variant genotypes for kth variant are distributed over samples in accordance with the random variable $V_k$ .
+Likewise, the expression levels for kth gene is distributed per random variable $E_k$ .
 These random variables are correlated with each other with correlation coefficient, denoted by $\rho(E_k, V_k)$ (right).

-Supplementary Figure 3: Figure shows the attacker's presumed strategy for linking attack. (a),(b) The phenotype and variant pairs are sorted with respect to decreasing absolute correlations values.
+Supplementary Figure 3: The attacker's presumed strategy for linking attack. (a),(b) The phenotype and variant pairs are sorted by descending absolute correlations values.
 For the top n pairs, joint predictability and ICI are computed. (c) The average joint predictability of genotypes versus the average cumulative ICI leakage for multiple eQTLs.
 The error bars (one standard deviation) for ICI and predictability are shown on the real eQTLs.

 Supplementary Figure 4: (a) Illustration of prior, joint, and posterior distributions of genotypes and expression levels.
-Leftmost figure shows the distribution of genotypes over the sample set, which is labelled as the prior distribution.
-Middle figure shows the joint distribution of genotypes and expression levels.
+The leftmost figure shows the distribution of genotypes over the sample set, which is labelled as the prior distribution.
+The middle figure shows the joint distribution of genotypes and expression levels.
 Notice that there is a significant negative correlation between genotype values and the expression levels.
-Rightmost figure shows the posterior distribution of genotypes given that the gene expression level is 10.
-The posterior distribution has a maximum (MAP prediction) at genotype 2, which is indicated by a star. (b) The number of selected and average correctly predicted eQTL genotypes with changing absolute correlation threshold.
-The error bars (one standard deviation) are shown for correctly predicted eQTL genotypes.
+The rightmost figure shows the posterior distribution of genotypes given that the gene expression level is 10.
+The posterior distribution has a maximum (MAP prediction) at genotype 2, which is indicated by a star. (b) The number of selected and average correctly predicted eQTL genotypes